Skip to main content

 Custom events

-Sometimes you need your frontend to react to certain events as they occur at runtime.
+Sometimes your frontend needs to react to events as they occur at runtime.

-- invoke a callback you registered when it detects that the cart cannot be checked out (the event),
+• invoke a callback you registered when it detects that the cart cannot be checked out (the event), and

 Reacting to custom events